nluo/object-rename-keys/README.md

 # What
-Rename the selected keys inside the object(and nested object) to the given values
+Rename the selected key(s) inside the object(and nested object) to the given values

 # Get start
 Require it: